Why do People Start Their Own Business?

 All these questions determine the type of business that best suits your character.
 Let’s dive into popular business types.

-- Coaching and consulting business – This is a type of business where you offer your expertise to other people on certain issues for either hourly rates or monthly retainers depending on the agreement between you and the client.
-People who are experts in their field can choose this kind of business model.
+- Coaching and consulting business: This is a type of business where you offer your expertise to other people on certain issues for either hourly rates or monthly retainers, depending on the agreement between you and the client.
+People who are experts in their field can pick this kind of business model.

-- Selling information products – This is a business type where you package your skill and sell them as a course, ebook, or webinar.
+- Selling information products: This is a business type where you package your skills and sell them as a course, e-book, or webinar.
 This type of business is typically easier to start because you only need a computer with an Internet connection.
 It is a great option for people with existing audiences.

 As you see, there’s no right or wrong answer here.
 It’s all about your personal preferences and strengths.
 Which business type would work best for you?
 Which type is most suited for your main business idea?

 The first step in market research is to know your target market.
 Who are you going to serve?
 What needs do they have that you can fill with your business idea?
-You need to get clear on this before you can move forward and start developing a plan for marketing and selling because it’s useless if there is nobody who wants what you’re offering.
 Once you’ve determined the answer to these questions, then comes the next important step: understanding your industry.
 Who are the competitors out there that offer similar products or services like yours?
 How does your business compare to theirs?
-What makes them different than yours and vice versa?
+What makes them different from yours and vice versa?

 You can interview potential clients.
 Ask them about their needs and wants.
 Are they having a hard time with a problem they can’t solve?
 What kind of features are they missing from existing brands in the market?

 You can also use one of the online tools that help you find out more about your target audience.
 Google Analytics will give you an idea about the demographics of your website visitors.
 And Google Trends can show how popular certain keywords are at a given time.